maliMirkec/personal-website/site/articles/my-third-year-of-freelancing.md

 Whenever I start a new engagement, I tend to communicate the preferred way of working on a project.
 It is vital to establish trust from the very beginning.
 That way, my clients know all about my working habits and my preferred method of working.

 For example, I like to establish an agreement that all tasks will be resolved within 24 hours period.
 If I am blocked within that time, I usually send my client an email or a message announcing what is blocking me—that way, the client respects my time and could plan tasks according to my schedule.

-> “It is vital to establish trust from the very beginning.
-That way, my clients know all about my working habits and my preferred method of working.”

 Another example of honest communication is when one client decides to do a significant update or a whole new project.
 In that case, I inform all other clients that my availability will be decreased for that period.
 That is often communicated at least a couple of weeks in advance.
 Again, other clients usually respect my availability and plan the tasks accordingly.